andybeckmann/angular-react-vue-demos/README.md

 # Angular-Vue-React-demos

-A collection of demo applactions for Angular.js, Vue.js, and React.js.
+A collection of demo applications for Angular.js, Vue.js, and React.js.

 Each app uses the same CSS styles and HTML markup.